teddysupercuts/unstructured-ingest/docs/README.md

 ```

-Notice how the top part looks similar to the local connector running file. (link to local connector file above) But now we are adding a **chunker** and an **embedder**.
+Notice how the top part looks similar to the local connector running file.
+But now we are adding a **chunker** and an **embedder**.
 Also note that there is a stager_config.
 This is where we prepare the document/artifact in a custom way before running the Uploader.

 Let's run it.